jwbuurlage/Zee/ROADMAP.md

 [!]
 Generalize base class even further, add support for distribution at highest possible level.
 In particular make (dense) vectors distributed and add dense matrix type.
-[!]
-Generalize (sparse) iteration, make inheritance scheme.
-[ ] Storage type in DSparseMatrix
 [ ] Add support for compressed storage

 # Partitioning
-[ ] Partioners should modify or clone existing distributed structures.
-Need to devise an interface that makes partitioning as general as possible.
-[ ] Need to consider in-place (re)partitioning, reusing images in particular [ ] Images depend on matrix to be partitioned, can we use type aliases?
-[ ] Consider Iterative Refinement (IR) methods and how to implement them.
+[ ] Need to consider in-place (re)partitioning, reusing images in particular [ ] Consider Iterative Refinement (IR) methods and how to implement them.

 REFINEMENT: